OctoPrint/plugins.octoprint.org/help/registering/index.md

     # If your pluign has one author
     author: your name
     # If your pluign has multiple authors
+    # NOTE: with multiple authors, author is still required in addition to authors
     #authors:
     #- first author name
     #- second autor name